 How do you serve Brie?

-Serving Brie is as easy as letting it sit out until the cheese is at room temperature and then serving it with crackers or slices of fresh or toasted French bread.
+Serving this cheese delight is as easy as letting it sit out until the cheese is at room temperature and then serving it with crackers or slices of fresh or toasted French bread.
 You can also serve it gently warmed in a crock or wrapped in pastry and fully baked.

 Its most common garnishment/condiment pairings are with fruits and nuts.
 Figs are an exceptionally popular pairing.

-- The white, moldy Brie rind is edible and is usually eaten along with the softer interior.
+The white, moldy rind is edible and is usually eaten along with the softer interior.

-- Under-ripe Brie will be hard in the center and have little smell.
-Correctly ripened Brie is evenly thick and even slightly bulged at the center.
+Under-ripe Brie will be hard in the center and have little smell.
+When correctly ripened it is evenly thick and even slightly bulged at the center.
 It has a slightly sweet smell.
 Over-ripe Brie is slightly darkened on the edges, the rind may be a bit gummy, and it may appear slightly sunken in the middle.
 It may also have an ammonia-like odor (which is not harmful) but is a natural part of the aging process.

-And of course, I can’t leave you without a Brie recipe, so here is a Basic Baked Brie recipe your guests will love.
+And of course, we can’t leave you without a Brie recipe, so here is a basic Baked Brie recipe your guests will love.

 There are many different fruit spreads that can be used, but fig is my favorite and many different types of pastry crusts (pie dough, biscuit dough, Brioche dough, or again, my favorite, Puff Pastry Dough).
 Experimentation is the secret to finding what you like best.